FredKSchott/snowpack/docs/docs/10-reference.md

 }
 ```

-If desired, `"proxy"` is where you configure the proxy behavior of your dev server.
-Define different paths that should be proxied, and where they should be proxied to.

-The short form of a full URL string is enough for general use.
-For advanced configuration, you can use the object format to set all options supported by [http-proxy](https://github.com/http-party/node-http-proxy).
+Options:

+- **`"path".on`** | `object` (string: function)
-`on` is a special property for setting event handler functions on proxy server events.
+  - `on` is a special Snowpack property for setting event handler functions on proxy server events.
 See the section on ["Listening for Proxy Events"](https://github.com/http-party/node-http-proxy#listening-for-proxy-events) for a list of all supported events.
 You must be using a `snowpack.config.js` JavaScript configuration file to set this.

-This configuration has no effect on the final build.
+- All options supported by [http-proxy](https://github.com/http-party/node-http-proxy).

-#### Mount Options
+#### `config.mount`

+`object` (path: path)

+The `mount` configuration lets you map local files to their location in the final build.
+If no mount configuration is given, then the entire current working directory (minus excluded files) will be built and mounted to the Root URL (Default: `/`, respects `baseUrl`).

+Example:

 ```js
 // snowpack.config.json